 The study found that this choice is made more predictable based on the cultural context.
 In Canada’s individualistic culture, employees reacted to mistreatment from customers in a more direct way.
 In China’s collectivistic culture, employees were more likely to react by retreating from providing top-quality services.
 Both of these reactions have important impacts on customer service.

 So what do we do with this discovery?
 The study’s findings are especially relevant to companies with global chains.
 By understanding the important role of cultural values, we can better predict the reactions of employees in different countries to stressful situations.

 Furthermore, the researchers provided several solutions to the issue of stress caused by customer mistreatment, including a no-tolerance policy for poor treatment of employees, educating managers about these patterns of reactions, and encouraging a social structure at work to help with employee stress management.

 In short, organizations need to remember that customers can be jerks.
-When they are, your employees will be faced with the choice of how to respond.
-Ultimately, anticipating their reactions based on cultural differences can make a huge difference in your employees’ stress management and customer service.
+When they are, employees will be faced with the choice of how to respond.
+Ultimately, anticipating their reactions based on cultural differences can make a huge difference for stress management and customer service.

 Shao, R., & Skarlicki, D. P. (2013).
 Service Employees’ Reactions to Mistreatment by Customers: A Comparison Between North America and East Asia.
 Personnel Psychology, 67(1), 23–59.